-Are you a mother, a father, a grandparent, a health professional?
-Do you have a message to share about breastfeeding that may be uplifting and inspiring to other mothers?
+Are you a parent, a grandparent, a health professional?
+Do you have a message to share about breastfeeding that may be uplifting and inspiring to other parents?
 Have you had a great experience or overcome difficulties and challenges?
 Have you learned something that could be helpful or reassuring to another reader?

 All of the above are suitable for Aroha and your accompanying photographs will add a personal touch.
 Often, photos can replace a thousand words and will help bring your story to life.

-I’m not very good at writing but I think reading about my experience would help a mother in a similar situation.
+I’m not very good at writing but I think reading about my experience would help someone in a similar situation.
 What can I do?

-You can contact the editor directly – firstname.lastname@example.org – with an outline of what you would like to share, and she will help you turn your experiences into a story.
+You can contact the editorial team directly – email@example.com – with an outline of what you would like to share, and we will help you turn your experiences into a story.